-Considering information from demographic and economic data, the community contact, and bank management, examiners determined that affordable housing programs, programs designed to assist first-time homebuyers with closing costs, and home improvement loans are significant community development needs.
-Investment securities that support affordable housing is also an identified community development need.
+Considering information from demographic and economic data, the community contact, and bank management, examiners determined that affordable rental housing programs, along with first-time homebuyer programs, are important credit and community development needs in Salt Lake County, UT.
+Investments that support affordable housing is also an identified community development need.